Soft, fluffy, and lightly sweetened hua juan steamed buns are infused with mashed pumpkin and shaped into flowers.

 - Cut it into two.
 Place the cut side down on a parchment paper or muffin paper.
 Repeat with the next 3 sets of the dough

-Keep the flower shaped dough cover with a cloth and let them rise until about 50% of its original size.
+- Keep the flower shaped dough cover with a cloth and let them rise until about 50% of its original size, may take about 15-20 minutes or longer.
 They don't have to double in size.
 Do not overproof the dough

 Steaming (you may need to steam in batches):